 The consequences of not pretreating industrial water led the EPA to establish strict limits on the amount of contaminants that may remain in wastewater discharged into the environment.
 It is imperative that businesses, plants and facilities have an effective wastewater pretreatment plan in place that meets the EPA contaminant standards for their industry.
 Failure to properly pretreat wastewater can result in undue stress on public water treatment facilities, contamination of drinking water sources, and lofty fines from the EPA.

-A properly planned and monitored wastewater pretreatment system is essential to ensuring EPA compliance, avoiding fines, and protecting waterways.
+Properly planned and monitored wastewater pretreatment is essential to ensuring EPA compliance, avoiding fines, and protecting waterways.
 The engineers at WaterProfessionals® can work with you to develop a custom water treatment system that meets even the most stringent filtration requirements.